10John01/light-o-rama-audio-packager/README.md

 Use only music you have the legal right to sequence.

-Creators deserve respect — not extraction.
+Creators deserve respect, not extraction.

+---

+If this tool helped you, consider sharing it with another creator.